coopsauder/COSAS/_posts/2020-08-04-application-workshop.md

 5. Q&A
 6. Post-workshop resume peer-review

-**_Disclaimer.
-COSAS is not affiliated with the application process.
+**Disclaimer:** COSAS is not affiliated with the application process.
 We have no influence on any application decisions.
-We hope that you may find value in what worked for your peers, but in no way can we guarantee that your application will make it to the next round._**
+We hope that you may find value in what worked for your peers, but in no way can we guarantee that your application will make it to the next round.

 ### Registration

 Please register using the form below.
 If for any reason, there are technical issues, you can also reach the form **[here](https://forms.gle/nz7eByP4E45Fqgxn9)**.

+##### We will reach out to you about additional sessions if we are over the attendee limit for the Septemer 8th session.
+Please feel free to contact any of the initiatives execs if you have questions.

 <iframe class="w-100 container-fluid" src="https://docs.google.com/forms/d/e/1FAIpQLScriftnFqJkvHr4ArqccxiyYf3y9zeNvYoElvfL-AvcayleDQ/viewform?embedded=true" height="835" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>